AI reasoning vs non-reasoning models: key differences explained

 The future lies in reasoning

-It’s impossible to predict what the future will look like—especially with how fast AI is moving.
+It’s impossible to predict what the future will look like, especially with how fast AI is moving.
 But one thing is clear: the future of AI models will involve reasoning.
-In recent benchmarks using complex, verifiable tasks (a situation where nearly all models struggle), reasoning models are beginning to show a slight edge—as expected.
+In recent benchmarks using complex, verifiable tasks, a situation where nearly all models struggle, reasoning models are beginning to show a slight edge, as expected.
 In fact, most of the new models we’ve seen in the past few months are being trained with verifiable tasks to ensure reliability.

 And in the future, models will be hybrid.
-They’ll work more like aggregators (like Perplexity), or internally using a Mixture of Experts architecture, where depending on the task, they’ll tell you which kind of model generated the response.
-The key will be having a choice—you’ll be able to ask the model to generate an answer using one approach or the other.
+They’ll work more like aggregators, like Perplexity, or internally using a Mixture of Experts architecture, where depending on the task, they’ll tell you which kind of model generated the response.
+The key will be having a choice.
+You’ll be able to ask the model to generate an answer using one approach or the other.

 What model do we use at Narrativa?

-At Narrativa, we use both types of models equally—always depending on our users’ needs and preferences.
+At Narrativa, we use both types of models equally, always depending on our users’ needs and preferences.

 About Narrativa

-For companies in the life sciences industry, Narrativa® Navigator provides secure and specialized AI-powered automation features.
-It includes complementary user-friendly tools such as CSR Atlas, Narrative Pathway, TLF Voyager, and Redaction Scout, which operate cohesively to transform clinical data into submission-ready regulatory documents.
+The Narrativa® Navigator platform provides secure and specialized Agentic AI-powered automation features.
+It includes complementary user-friendly tools such as Clinical Atlas for CSR and Protocol generation, Narrative Pathway, TLF Voyager, and Redaction Scout, which operate cohesively to transform clinical data into submission-ready documents for regulatory and commercialization.
 From database to delivery, pharmaceutical sponsors, biotech firms, and contract research organizations (CROs) rely on Narrativa® to streamline workflows, decrease costs, and reduce time-to-market across the clinical lifecycle and, more broadly, throughout their entire businesses.

-Explore www.narrativa.com and follow on LinkedIn, Facebook, Instagram, and X. Accelerate the potential with Narrativa®.
+Explore www.narrativa.com and follow on LinkedIn, Facebook, Instagram, and X.